canonical-ols/talisker/README.rst

  - raven for errors
  - werkzeug for thread locals and wsgi utilities

-It is designed sepcifically to be used in both development and production, and aims to provide a default set of features out of the box:
+It is designed specifically to be used in both development and production, and aims to provide a default set of features out of the box:

+  - drop-in replacement for gunicorn
   - standard log format, including ISO/UTC timestamps
   - structured logging with python stdlib
   - improved gunicorn access logs, with ms precision UTC timestamps